 The 6 Best Vegetables For Beginner Gardeners To Grow

-It's finally the right time of year to start working on that vegetable garden that's been on your bucket list.
-Once you've sprung for a cute sun hat and carefully chosen the right area in the yard to place your garden, it's time to decide which seeds and starters you need to grab from the nursery.
+Now that winter has passed and we (hopefully) no longer have the potential threat of frosts looming, it's finally the right time of year to start prepping that vegetable garden that's been on your bucket list.
+Once you've sprung for a cute sun hat and carefully chosen the right area in the yard to place your garden, you have to decide which seeds and starters to grab from the nursery.

 Sometimes, it's a little daunting to decide which veggies to plant.
 Certain items (such as cauliflower and Brussels sprouts) are known for being quite difficult to grow at home, and the thought of all that hard work going to waste can be discouraging to beginner gardeners.
 However, by choosing easy and adaptable vegetables recommended by experts, you'll be able to create and maintain a thriving garden that will impress your friends and family while providing fresh produce for your meals.

-For this article, we worked with four experts to gather tips for helping novice gardeners get results that they can be proud of: Lindsey Chastain, founder of The Waddle & Cluck; Larry Stein, Ph.D., horticulture specialist and professor at the Texas A&M Department of Horticultural Sciences; Stephan Rebany, Master Gardener at AREV St. Tropez; and Chef Juan Cabrera, executive chef at Maréla.
+For this article, we worked with four experts to gather tips for helping novice gardeners get results that they can be proud of: Lindsey Chastain, founder of The Waddle & Cluck; Larry Stein, Ph.D., horticulture specialist and professor at the Texas A&M Department of Horticultural Sciences; Stephan Rebany, Master Gardener at AREV St. Tropez; and Chef Juan Cabrera, executive chef at Maréla, which focuses on farm tot able dining.
 Here are their most highly suggested vegetables for first-timers.

 1. Cherry tomatoes

-While there are multiple varieties of tomatoes to choose from, Lindsey Chastain suggests one in particular.
-"Cherry tomatoes are a bit easier than larger tomatoes to start," she says.
-She also advises a specific method of growing them for the best results: "Start with cherry tomatoes and grow them in a container with a tomato support or in the ground with a tomato support, cattle panel, or trellis...as the plant starts to grow, use string to gently tie the plant to the trellis.
-It is easier to start tomatoes from a transplant rather than seeds."
+While there are multiple varieties of tomatoes to choose from, like heirloom, beefsteak, roma, etc., Lindsey Chastain suggests one in particular.
+"Cherry tomatoes are a bit easier than larger tomatoes to start," she says, presumably because they mature more quickly than their larger counterparts.
+She also advises a specific method of growing them for the best results: "... grow them in a container with a tomato support or in the ground with a tomato support, cattle panel, or trellis...as the plant starts to grow, use string to gently tie the plant to the trellis."
+This will help keep the main stalk nice and stable as it begins producing heavier fruits.

-Stephan Rebany says that cherry tomatoes are dependent on high-quality soil and recommends organic fertilizers and living soil.
-He adds that they do quite well when grown with basil, which helps their development.
-Cabrera, Chastain, and Rebany all agree that tomatoes are extremely forgiving, making cherry tomatoes a great option for beginners.
-Plant your cherry tomatoes in late spring or early summer, after the last frost.
-You should water them consistently but not too often, and harvest when they're fully colored and soft.
+Stephan Rebany says that cherry tomatoes are dependent on high-quality soil and adds that they do quite well when grown with basil, which not only keeps pests from munching on your precious plant, but encourages more growth when it's not staving off predators.
+And because of their relative low-maintenance and fast mature time, Cabrera, Chastain, and Rebany all agree that cherry tomatoes are a great option for beginners.
+Feel free to plant your cherry tomatoes in late spring or early summer after the last frost, water consistently, then harvest when your selected variety has achieved its optimal coloring.

 2. Peppers

-There are multiple different peppers our experts recommend; Larry Stein proposes that both mild and spicy peppers like bell, jalapeño, and serrano are best for beginners.
-While they can be grown from seeds, it's easier to use a tiny starter plant from a nursery and transplant it into your own garden.
-Lindsey Chastain says that it's usually easier to start with a transplant when discussing planting peppers, as they are otherwise difficult to grow.
+Much like the hearty tomato, pepper plants are a great place for beginners to start.
+While they can be grown from seeds, it's easier to use a tiny starter plant from a nursery and transplant it into your own garden after the last frost.
+Lindsey Chastain says that it's usually easier to start with a transplant when discussing planting peppers, as they are otherwise difficult to grow due to their long germination time.
+But when choosing what variety to plant, you really can't go wrong: Larry Stein proposes that both mild and spicy peppers like bell, jalapeño, and serrano are best for beginners.

 Peppers do well either in pots or in the ground, so it's up to you what works best for your garden.
+If you live in an apartment, for instance, your only option is gardening out of containers — just make sure you choose a pot big enough so that they'll have ample space to allow their roots to grow.
 They're also "pretty pest hardy," per Chastain, which leaves you one less thing to worry about.
 Regarding care and the best time to start these plants, consider their preferred temperature: "Peppers love heat, so plant them outside after the soil warms up," Chastain advises.
 "Give them six to eight hours of sun and keep the soil moist, but not damp."
 Stein adds, "Peppers are [harvested] summer to fall; they can be harvested as young or immature fruit as well."

 3. Lettuce